moreh-dev/transformers/examples/pytorch/README.md

     bash run_task.sh speech-recognition train_ctc.sh ctc_models.txt

+    bash run_task.sh speech-recognition train_seq2seq.sh seq2seq_models.txt

 If you use the defalt files `train.sh` and `model_batchsize.txt`, you dont need to specify them again.

 For example:

     bash run_task.sh multiple-choice

+What the script does:

+- Loop through all models in the list and train each for the specified task

+- Auto saves the terminal log to a file

+- Echo path to the results .json file and other outputs

+Future work:
+- Auto record GPU memory
+- Auto upload to S3

 <!---
 Copyright 2020 The HuggingFace Team.
 All rights reserved.